eProsima-Private/AML-Tools/docs/rst/demos/queens_embedding.rst

             return

-Since vectors are one-dimensional in AMLDL, we make use of an auxiliary function to transform coordinates.
+Since vectors are one-dimensional in AML-DL, we make use of an auxiliary function to transform coordinates.
 This is just used for readability.

 Defining Constants
 ******************

-Constants are defined using the C command.
+Constants are defined using the ``C`` command.
 Vectors are used to organise related constants.
-And the CV command serves as a shortcut to create families of constants in the form of vectors.
+And the ``CV`` command serves as a shortcut to create families of constants in the form of vectors.

 .. code-block:: python